Default Ambiguity: Finding the Best Solution to the Clearing Problem: Finding the ``best'' solution

-\begin{theorem} The problem Max\textsc{Equity}$(v)$ is NP-hard to approximate to any $n^{1/2-\epsilon}$ factor. \end{theorem}
+\begin{theorem} The problem Max\textsc{Equity}$(v)$ is NP-hard to approximate to any $n^{1-\epsilon}$ factor. \end{theorem}

-\begin{proof} We show the claim through a reduction to the Max\textsc{IS} problem, which is inapproximable to any $N^{1-\epsilon}$ factor \cite{inset}.
-Assume that we are given a graph $G$ on $N$ nodes as an input to Max\textsc{IS}.
-To transform $G$ into a financial system representation, we begin by creating $N$ distinct branching gadgets.
-Each gadget corresponds to a specific node $z$ of $G$: the fact whether the branching gadget is active or not indicates if $z$ is contained in the given independent set.
+\begin{proof} We use a reduction from the boolean satisfiability (SAT) problem, which is known to be NP-complete \cite{vc}.
+Given an input boolean formula $\phi$ on $N$ variables and $M$ clauses, we transform this into a financial system representation by creating $N$ distinct branching gadgets, each corresponding to a specific variable.
+Recall that if we understand $r_x$ to be the value of the variable in an assignment, then $r_y$ represents its negation.

-Besides the branching gadgets, we add a further node $v$ with $e_v=0$.
-For each node $z$ of $G$ (i.e. each branching gadget), we add a CDS of value 1 from the source $s$ to $v$, in reference to node $y$ of the branching gadget of $z$.
-If the branching gadget is active in a solution, then this $y$ is in complete default, and thus $s$ pays 1 unit to $v$.
-This way, the total assets of $v$ is exactly the number of active branching gadgets in the system, i.e. the size of the selected node set in $G$ in our solution.

-It remains to ensure that the chosen set of nodes is independent.
-For each edge $(z_1,z_2)$ in $G$, we consider the branching gadgets of $z_1$ and $z_2$, and insert an \textsc{and} gate on the nodes $x$ of these branching gadgets as inputs, as shown in Figure \ref{fig:maxEq1}.
-We negate the output of this \textsc{and} gate in an indicator node $w_{z_1,z_2}$.
-We then take the nodes $w_{z_1,z_2}$ for all edges $(z_1,z_2)$, and combine them with a multi-input \textsc{and} gate in a final node $v_{\textsc{c}}$ which indicates the correctness of the solution (i.e. if our set is independent).
-Finally, we add an outgoing CDS of weight $\infty$ from $v$ in reference to $v_{\textsc{c}}$, as shown in Figure \ref{fig:maxEq2}.

-If the branching gadgets of $z_1$ and $z_2$ are both active in a solution, then $w_{z_1,z_2}$ is in complete default, and thus $v_{\textsc{c}}$ is also in complete default.
-As a result, $v$ has an infinitely large debt to the sink, and thus $q_v=0$.
-Hence in any reasonable solution, no two neighboring nodes can have active branching gadgets.
-If we get a solution that violates this constraint, we can simply replace it by a solution where exactly one branching gadget is active, and thus $q_v=1$.

-Note that this step of excluding unreasonably weak solutions is a regular practice in such reductions: if the approximation algorithm of Max\textsc{Equity}$(v)$ returns an unreasonably bad solution, we can replace this by a trivial better solution for simplicity.
-Our transformation (from Max\textsc{Equity}$(v)$ to Max\textsc{IS}) keeps the ratio between the given solution and the optimum unchanged, so starting from a better Max\textsc{Equity}$(v)$ solution leads to an even larger independent set, showing a stronger claim.
-Thus we can simply assume that solutions violating the constraints are never returned.

-Since the equity of $v$ is equal to the size of the corresponding independent set in $G$ in any solution (including the optimum), the reduction follows straightforwardly.
-Assume we have a polynomial-time $N^{1-\epsilon}$ factor approximation algorithm to Max\textsc{Equity}$(v)$.
-Then given any graph $G$, we can simply transform it into the system above, and use the algorithm to obtain a solution of Max\textsc{Equity}$(v)$.
-Since the node sets corresponding to both our solution and the optimum have the same value in the Max\textsc{IS} problem, this also provides an $N^{1-\epsilon}$ factor approximation of Max\textsc{IS}.